- 40g sultanas

 Place a heatproof dish in the bottom of a large pan and put the pudding on top.
 Fill the pan with enough boiling water to come halfway up the sides of the basin, then cover with a tightly fitting lid or foil.

 Bring the water to the boil, then simmer gently for 2-3 hours.

-I haven’t found it necessary to feed this Christmas pudding as steaming it means that it stays moist during cooking.
+I haven’t found it necessary to feed this Christmas pudding, as steaming it means that it stays moist during cooking.

-But some people do like to feed their puddings and you could do this if you like but I’d only use a little alcohol and again make sure that the pudding is properly re-wrapped before steaming.
+But some people do like to feed their puddings and you could do this if you like, but I’d only use a little alcohol and again make sure that the pudding is properly re-wrapped before steaming.

-Serve with custard brandy or rum sauce.
+Serve with custard, brandy sauce or a rum sauce.